LevelMeUp/fellow-musers-minimal/content/posts/hiring/Hiring at startups.md

 4. Networks - try to get people posting in communities e.g. Operations Nation, Brand Hackers

 5. Cold outreach - just get yourself out there.
 Linkedin messaging.
 Make sure you've shared the post on Linkedin, get people to repost it and also get the brand to repost it.
+Leverage senior people too - a message from the GM or CEO will probaby get a response...

+There's a great [Presentation](https://drive.google.com/file/d/13QyEIy3iidWxRNIFUd94W7cqz-8E0BTS/view) by Aline Lerner that I'll summarise in a separate post - but cold outreach is hard, but important.

 **Linked in Recruiter**
 Pay for Linkedin Recruiter.
 Ideally give hiring managers access, as much better coming from them than talent team.
 Have a quick session on how to use it effectively, leverage account managers.
 Look at competitors, and think about typical archetypes for where success has come from.